Lala Kent Says She Experienced Theft While on a Trip with Former Co-Stars

 Lala Kent Spoke About Joining ‘Vanderpump Rules’ in November 2022

-Kent joined the cast of “Vanderpump Rules” during the show’s fourth season, which premiered in 2016.
+Kent joined the cast of “Vanderpump Rules” during the show’s fourth season, which premiered in 2015.
 During a November 2022 appearance on the “Hot Messy Podcast,” the mother of one claimed she “truly had never seen the show” before securing a role on the Bravo series.
-She explained that she had previously watched “The Real Housewives of Beverly Hills.”
+She clarified that she had previously watched “The Real Housewives of Beverly Hills.”

 “I was a huge Beverly Hills watcher, Real Housewives, so when they were starting to run the trailers of ‘Vanderpump Rules,’ I was in Utah still saying who the f*** would ever watch that?
 That looks so boring,” said Kent.

-The “Row” actress then shared she believed starring on “Vanderpump Rules” would be a good way “get [her] name out there” while she attempting to work on her acting career.
+The “Row” actress then shared she believed starring on “Vanderpump Rules” would be a good way to “get [her] name out there” while she attempted to work on her acting career.

 “I certainly didn’t see myself eight years later still doing the show.
 I certainly didn’t see this group of people being my closest group of friends, now really family, and just the opportunity that it’s brought to my front door is very, very crazy.
 I will be forever grateful for what Lisa Vanderpump has – you know, she has opened up a lot of doors for me and then I decided to take over the whole d*** house,” said the 32-year-old.